Anoncoin/anoncoin/README.md

 Development process
 -------------------

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.
-The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new official, stable release versions of Anoncoin.
-Feature branches are created when there are major new features being worked on by several people.
-The develop branch should be used with extreme caution.
+The master branch is built and tested regularly, but is not guaranteed to be completely stable.
+Tags are created to indicate new official, stable releases of Anoncoin.
+Feature branches are created when major new features are being developed, and the `develop` branch is used for all other routine development.
+Any branch besides `master` should be used with extreme caution.
+Detailed information concerning the Anoncoin code base can be found in the [developer documentation](http://anoncoin.github.io/anoncoin).

 For more information
 --------------------